aRPG Timeline

 When does the next Dragonkin: The Banished content update start?

 The official launch date of the next Dragonkin: The Banished content update has not been announced yet.
-It is likely starting Winter
+It is likely starting Q1 2026

 Statistics